-By choosing to buy products with the FAIRTRADE Mark, we can all make a big difference to the lives of farmers in developing countries.
+By choosing to buy products with the Fairtrade mark, we can all make a big difference to the lives of farmers in developing countries.
+Find out more at the Fairtrade Foundation website.

-Canterbury became a Fairtrade Diocese in 2007 and to continue this we need a commitment from at least half of the churches in the Diocese to being a Fairtrade Church.
+Canterbury became a Fairtrade Diocese in 2007 and to continue this we need a commitment from at least half of our churches to being a Fairtrade Church.

 How do you become a Fairtrade Church?